Covelli History, Family Crest & Coats of Arms

 Covelli migration to the United States

 Discovered in the immigration and passenger lists were a number of people bearing the name Covelli:

 Covelli Settlers in United States in the 20th Century

 - Andrea Covelli, aged 41, who landed in America from Luzzi, Italy, in 1902

-- Agostino Covelli, aged 20, who emigrated to the United States from Sezze, Italy, in 1904
+- Agostino Covelli, aged 20, who immigrated to the United States from Sezze, Italy, in 1904

-- Arcangelo Covelli, aged 35, who emigrated to the United States from Bari, Italy, in 1904
+- Arcangelo Covelli, aged 35, who immigrated to the United States from Bari, Italy, in 1904

-- Arturo Covelli, aged 23, who emigrated to the United States from Marano Primipato, Italy, in 1910
+- Arturo Covelli, aged 23, who immigrated to the United States from Marano Primipato, Italy, in 1910

-- Amelia Covelli, aged 17, who emigrated to America from Piedimonte, Italy, in 1910
+- Amelia Covelli, aged 17, who immigrated to America from Piedimonte, Italy, in 1910

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Covelli (post 1700)